 Back on the bus.
 Next, was shopping time in the historic part of town.
-We entered the old city where we’d have 20 minutes to shop.
+We entered the old city with 20 minutes to shop.
 As the bus lumbered past each colorful archway that housed tourist shops, we were told that we should visit Shop #3, our drop-off and pickup location.
 So who’s cousin owned that shop, I wondered.

 After another short bus ride, we had about 40-minute to walk through the old town…but no time to stop in a cafe or shop at the nice boutiques.
 A few historical points, a few minutes at a Catholic mass and then back on the bus again.

-The rooftop of the Art Lifestyle Hotel, across from San Filipe Fortress (Romancing the Stone was filmed here) was a welcome relief from the tropical heat.
+The rooftop of the Art Lifestyle Hotel, across from San Filipe Fortress (Romancing the Stone was partly filmed inside the wall) was a welcome relief from the tropical heat.
 Up to the 3rd floor rooftop restaurant and terrace for a frothy lemonade and coconut milk drink, a few photos and we were on our way back to the ship, in time for a late lunch.

 That was it for the four-hour shore excursion.

 We were in port until all aboard at 8:30pm.
-At about 4:30, just before sunset, I walked the short distance from Crystal Serenity to the cruise terminal, past rows and rows of stacked cargo containers and three Colombian Navy ships.
+With time to kill, at about 4:30, just before sunset, I walked the short distance from Crystal Serenity to the cruise terminal, past rows and rows of stacked cargo containers and three Colombian Navy ships.
 The perfect setting for an NCIS Cartagena episode, should the show add another location.